 FESTIVAL will be Norfolk by Design’s third pop-up exhibition of art and objects by artists and makers from Norfolk and East Anglia to be held in The Stables at Houghton Hall.
 The exhibition will celebrate and respond to the work of sculptor Henry Moore, an icon of the 20th century, who along with his contemporaries was a key contributor to 1951’s Festival of Britain, that embodied the sense of optimism of a country that looked forward to the second half of the century, following the devastation experienced during WWII.

-Henry Moore NATURE AND INSPIRATION will run at Houghton Hall from 1st May to 29th September 2019.
+HENRY MOORE AT HOUGHTON HALL: NATURE AND INSPIRATION will run from May 1 to September 29, 2019.
 The exhibition will be a landmark as there has not been a significant display of Moore’s work in this part of the country for many years.
 Several of Moore’s sculptures will be installed in the beautiful park and gardens at Houghton Hall, including his large bronzes, with smaller works and drawings displayed inside the house.
 FESTIVAL will support this main event.

 “The whole of nature is an endless demonstration of shape and form.
 It always surprises me when artists try to escape from this.”
 Henry Moore

 Like many of the artists and makers we have shown over previous pop-up exhibitions, Moore was inspired by the coastal features and landscape of North Norfolk during visits to his sister, who was the Headmistress at Wighton School, Wells-Next-to-the-Sea while he was still a student.
 Moore and his contemporaries like Barbara Hepworth were transfixed by natural form and the geological processes that left their mark on the natural landscape.
 Between them they configured a strong, visual language that could be applied to the celebration and flowering of modern Britain during post war austerity.